muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 A Segment Routed Path can be derived from a variety of mechanisms, including an IGP Shortest Path Tree (SPT), explicit configuration, or a PCE.

 Since SR can be applied to both MPLS and IPv6 forwarding planes, a PCE should be able to compute SR-Path for both MPLS and IPv6 forwarding planes.
-The PCEP extension and mechanisms to support SR-MPLS are described in {{RFC8664}}.
+The PCEP extension and mechanisms to support SR-MPLS have been defined.
 This document describes the extensions required for SR support for IPv6 data plane in the Path Computation Element communication Protocol(PCEP).

 --- middle

 # Introduction

-As defined in {{RFC8402}}, Segment Routing (SR) architecture allows that the source node to steer a packet through a path indicated by an ordered list of instructions, called segments.
+As defined in {{RFC8402}}, Segment Routing (SR) architecture allows the source node to steer a packet through a path indicated by an ordered list of instructions, called segments.
 A segment can represent any instruction, topological or service-based, and it can have a semantic local to an SR node or global within an SR domain.

 When the SR architecture is applied to the MPLS forwarding plane, it is called SR-MPLS.
-When SR architecture is applied to the IPv6 data plane, is is called SRv6 (Segment Routing over IPv6 data plane) {{RFC8754}}.
+When the SR architecture is applied to the IPv6 data plane, is is called SRv6 (Segment Routing over IPv6 data plane) {{RFC8754}}.

-A SR path can be derived from an IGP Shortest Path Tree(SPT), but SR-TE(Segment Routing Traffic Engineering) paths may not follow IGP SPT.
+An SR path can be derived from an IGP Shortest Path Tree(SPT), but SR-TE(Segment Routing Traffic Engineering) paths may not follow IGP SPT.
 Such paths may be chosen by a suitable network planning tool, or a PCE and provisioned on the ingress node.

 {{RFC5440}} describes Path Computation Element communication Protocol (PCEP) for communication between a Path Computation Client (PCC) and a Path Computation Element (PCE) or between a pair of PCEs.
 A PCE or a PCC operating as a PCE (in hierarchical PCE environment) computes paths for MPLS Traffic Engineering LSPs (MPLS-TE LSPs) based on various constraints and optimization criteria.